 Sweet Paul Magazine is a lifestyle magazine for anyone looking to make simple, elegant meals and stylishly easy crafts for the home.
 It was based on the blog, Sweet Paul, which The London Times ranked 22nd its Top 50 Best Design Blogs.

 Krate designed the identity for the original Sweet Paul blog, and when its popularity zoomed to 200,000 hits per month, we designed the masthead of the digital magazine that it inspired.
 The magazine has had its own runaway success, providing easy, stylish recipes and crafts for regular people instead of for expert chefs and crafters.
-The first print issue hit the stands in 2012, and we are excited to see it around the world on the shelves of retailers like Anthropologie.
+The first print issue hit the stands in 2012, and we are always excited to see it on the shelves of retailers like Anthropologie, Union Made, West Elm, and speciality bookstores and boutiques.

 The Foundation for Self-Taught Artists (START) promotes information and scholarly research on self-taught artists.
 They foster public understanding and appreciation of self-taught artists and their work through their website, documentary film, social media, educational events, and academic partnerships.